persinammon4/capstone-snake-game/README.md

     - Potential bug with multiple fake snakes: If they reach the food at approximately the same time, they all may self combust when they run into each other (!!).

 - Other possible extensions of this project:
     - Go through and double check if any other places to add `const` and `constexpr`, moves instead of copies based on existing information on [best practice](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+Is including `static` whenever possible a best practice?
+    - Look for memory leaks.
     - The locks, smart pointers, and Rule of 5 already create the basis for this, but ensure that there can be either multiple LeaderBoards sharing access to the single source of truth data files, or one static LeaderBoard where multiple instantiations of this game can share a pointer.
 Other aspects of gameplay do not need to share data between separate instantiations.
     - Create new scenarios or types of obstacles (e.g. vertically moving obstacles).
-    - Add changing colors of obstacles.
+    - Add changing colors of obstacles, idea of how to do it written in another bullet point.
+    - Have multiple `Game` instances with `LeaderBoards` that share the same encrypted files and copy `shared_ptr` resources amongst each other instead of each having their own instance of the file resource.
+Perhaps implement the ability to write to the decrypted temp files and then encrypted files with every change of data, and to re-read the encrypted files and then decrypted temp files.
+This can be done by letting `LeaderBoard` run in a separate thread, using `unique_lock` to lock and unlock the shared data (the encrypted files) every time functions are called (so ability to lock and unlock multiple times is necessary), and somehow avoiding issues with keys and initialization vectors if one LeaderBoard instance has an issue with those two saved files.
+    The end result is that multiple instances of `Game` can be run on different machines with different users, but they all share a global, live updated leaderboard with their standing.

 - Never ever (ever ever) roll your own encryption (like Geeks4Geeks and other articles/short courses were suggesting): https://medium.com/@jmayuresh25/create-a-simple-file-encryption-system-in-c-e3726e0f265b Although, with the character based encryption, if you encrypt the whitespaces by introducing a simple shift in characters by one number, surely that's a way to crack the cipher.
 How I could know that - I read that Caesar cipher was cracked because the letter "e" in English plaintext is very (statistically) frequent.

+- In `LeaderBoard.cpp`, file deletion and creation is driven by the constructor and destructor.

 - This project was amenable to being solved quickly, because of the separation of concerns already built in (e.g. Renderer only renders a snapshot of abstract objects, imports go in header files, leaderboard is a file writer independent of other parts of the game, snake collision logic is all in one area, abstract object movement is handled inside of the object itself through the Update method, controller just needs directions fed into it allowing for A* to only focus on returning directions instead of handling updating the points themselves, GUI and LeaderBoard can be the last to be implemented).

 - `Renderer` and `Controller` don't own any of the class representations e.g. Snake, Obstacle.
 They just take in references or copies and either draw out a renderering from a `const` object or mutate values within the object.
-The food is implemented as an `SDL_Point` and not a class, which is perfect, but for some reason it's being passed in as a reference to the `Renderer` instead of another deep copy.
+The food is implemented as an `SDL_Point` and not a class, which is perfect, but for some reason it's being passed in as a reference to the `Renderer` instead of another copy.
 I am not sure why the original project creators decided to introduce that inconsistency.
 I may change it later.

 - Figured out how to make flashing colored items!
 Have two `SDL_SetRenderDrawColor`s next to each other and it will effectively be a strobe light!

 - Speed mode is 100% solved without deeply touching classes (handled completely in `main.cpp`).

+- "The ownership of an object can only be shared with another `shared_ptr` by copy constructing or copy assigning its value to another `shared_ptr`.
+Constructing a new `shared_ptr` using the raw underlying pointer owned by another `shared_ptr` leads to undefined behavior."

 ## Notes about A*